The best places to find street art in Chiang Mai

 Street art covers every possible wall space in the buildings surrounding the main market place

-Above: more street art at Jing Jang market including a collaborative piece by Mauy & Co.
+Above and below: more street art at Jing Jang market including a collaborative piece by Mauy & Co.

 Nimmanhaemin Street Art